petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 And for reference, `load_exp_data` simply called `pandas.read_csv` on one of the original experiment's processed data files.

+What this is showing us is that outside of each subproject, the value provided by its Python package is to load a Pandas DataFrame for use elsewhere.

 I think this leads us to one slightly unrelated principle: keep everything in the same folder.
 Use Git submodules if you have to,